Folderly Flash Send-readiness test Have Folderly fix this

 How we score deliverability

 No black box.
 Flash's score is a deterministic function of signals mailbox providers actually act on — the same email always scores within ±3 points.
 No LLM is anywhere in the scoring path.
-Here's exactly what we measure, how it's weighted, and what we refuse to do.
+Here's what we measure, how it's weighted, and how DNS and identity failures are broken into fixable sub-checks.

 The weights